diskoverdata/diskover-docs/source_files/search_syntax.md

 The examples used in this chapter are media and entertainment related, but the same logic can be applied to any type of industry.

+>🔆 &nbsp;Pay attention to all the messages in the green and blue information bars in the user interface, they are very helpful!

 The list of possible search queries and syntax is exhaustive therefore only the basics of manual searches will be explained in this chapter.

 ___